sdiehl/wiwinwlh/tutorial.md

 Machine generated names are created for a lot of transformation of Core.
 Generally they consist of a prefix and unique identifier.
 The prefix is often pass specific ( i.e. ``ds`` for desugar generated name s) and sometimes specific names are generated for specific automatically generated code.
-A non exhaustive cheat sheet is given below for deciphering what a name is and what it might stand for:
+A list of the common prefixes and their meaning is show below.

 Prefix       Description
 ----------   ---------------------------------